 - What options are available for customization and how much does it cost?

 - What will make your new eCommerce website different from the website builder’s other customers?
+Or is the new site going to be “cookie-cutter?”

 - What control will you have over your new website’s appearance, including colors, logos, category page layout or product page layout?
+How much control will you have without having to rely on the developer’s IT staff to make changes to the website?

 These are only a few questions to ask, read this list over carefully and you will probably come up with additional questions on your own.